beloinstitute/coach/stepsofProductDev.md

-**8 Step Process Perfects New Product Development** *On May 27, 2013 by Robert F Brands*
+**8 Step Process Perfects New Product Development** *On May 27, 2013 by Robert F Brands* **Edited

-8 Step Process Perfects New Product Development Every entrepreneur knows that productivity is one of the key ingredients for successful product development.
+The 8 Step Process Perfects New Product Development Every entrepreneur knows that productivity is one of the key ingredients for successful product development.
 One of the two key processes in Robert’s Rules of Innovation is the NEW PRODUCT DEVELOPMENT PROCESS.
 A formalized, NPD process – also referred to and best practice: the Stage Gate® Process – is a must, from simple to sophisticated.

 The New Product Development process is often referred to as The Stage-Gate innovation process, developed by Dr. Robert G. Cooper as a result of comprehensive research on reasons why products succeed and why they fail.

 When teams collaborate in developing new innovations, having the following eight ingredients mixed into your team’s new product developmental repertoire will ensure that it’s overall marketability will happen relatively quick, and accurately – making everyone productive across the board.

-Step 1: Generating
+**Step 1: Generating

 Utilizing basic internal and external SWOT analyses, as well as current marketing trends, one can distance themselves from the competition by generating ideologies which take affordability, ROI, and widespread distribution costs into account.